Home

 Swingout - one common element of Swing dance

-Later we participated in a succession of Lindy Hop courses at Swedish Swing Society.
+Later we participated in a succession of Lindy Hop classes at Swedish Swing Society.
 When we joined those in the spring 1998, the dance was often called jitterbug.
 It was at that time we started to use the term swing.
 The reason was that although Lindy has a slightly different style compared with jive, we felt that it is more that unites than differentiates these dances.

 As an example, the most common basic step - chasse step left (left quick, right quick, left slow) with some syncopation chasse step right with syncopation, followed by backwards/forwards (slow/slow) - is used similarly in both the dances.